caglartoklu/scrimpy/README.md

 # scrimpy.py

-A simple Python module to be used as a base for single file batch scripts.
+A simple Python module to be used as a base for quick and dirty, single file batch scripts.
 Instead of creating `.bat` files on Windows, scrimpy can be used.
 Never use this codebase for something larger than single file batch scripts.